transcelerate/ddf-sdr-platform/documents/ddf-sdr-azure-platform-design-and-implementation-design-and-plan-v2.0.md

 |App Layer|	This tag is show which application layer the resource belongs to. |	Required|	Frontend / Backend / N/A|Resource Groups, VNet, API Management, App Services, App Service Plans, Storage Account, CosmosDB, Application Insights, Log Analytics Workspace & Key Vault|

 ## Resource Locks
 Resource Locks allow administrators to lock Subscriptions, Resource Groups, or individual resources to prevent accidental (or malicious) deletion or modification of critical resources.
 Unlike Role-based access control (RBAC) management, locks apply a restriction across all users and roles.
 A lock on a parent scope applies to all child resources.
 Resource Locks use the least privilege model, meaning the most restrictive lock in the inheritance takes precedence.
-There are two types of locks:
+There are two types of locks:<br>
-##### •	Delete (CanNotDelete) –
+• **Delete (CanNotDelete)** –
-Authorized users can still read and modify a resource, but they can’t delete it.
+Authorized users can still read and modify a resource, but they can’t delete it.<br>
-##### •	Read-only (ReadOnly) –
+• **Read-only (ReadOnly)** –
 Authorized users can read a resource, but they can’t delete or perform any actions on it.

 ### Resource Locks for Critical Resources